Bike-Walk Fayette

 • Safety Education: Micromobility

-ADAPTIVE CYCLES
+ADAPTIVE CYCLES & MOBILITY DEVICES

 ‘Adaptive cycle’ means every device propelled by human or electric power upon which any person may ride, having one or more wheels.
 Adaptive cycles include unicycles, upright tricycles, semi-recumbents, tandems, and handcycles, each equipped with special seating, footplates, or headrests to ensure safe, comfortable, and accessible riding for people of all abilities.(Proposed Definition)